benjamin-elusers/HT-qDotblot/README.md

 ## Features

-- Load and visualize 96-well dot blot images
+- Load and visualize 96-well dot-blot images
-- Define a grid by placing corners to align wells with the image
+- Define a grid by placing corners to align wells on the dot-blot image
-- Adjust grid position, size, circle size, and grid color
+- Adjust grid position, colour, dimensions and well size
 - Measure the intensity of each well and export the results as CSV
 - Ability to zoom in/out and pan the image
 - Save annotated images with grid overlays
 - Load multiple images and switch between them for batch processing

-## Getting Started

 ## Installation